katie-cobbett/python-exercises/README.md

 This repository holds backups of python solutions to common problems.

-The problems are mostly from Leetcode however some of the earlier ones are exercises to practice basic syntax and concepts of python.
+The problems are mostly from Leetcode however some of the earlier files are exercises to practice basic syntax and concepts of python.